NEONSCREENS/flutter-result-monad/README.md

 * `withResult` and `withResultAsync` for processing results in a pass-through capability with short-circuiting on thrown exceptions
-* `withError` and `withErrorAsync` for processing errors in a pass-through capability with short-circuiting on thrown exceptions
+* `withError` and `withErrorAsync` for processing errors in a pass-through capability with short-circuiting on thrown exceptions, including stacktrace information
 * `mapValue`, `mapError`, `errorCast` methods for transforming success and failure types
-* `match` method for performing different operations on a success or failure monad
+* `match` method for performing different operations on a success or failure monad, with stacktrace information for errors
-* `fold` method for transforming the monad into a new result type with different logic for
+* `fold` method for transforming the monad into a new result type with different logic for success and error cases, including stacktrace information for errors
+* Automatic stacktrace capture when using `runCatching` and `runCatchingAsync`

 ## Getting started